levoai/docs/docs/api-observability/install-guide/install-sensor.md

 # Satellite Settings:
 # --------------------------------------------------------------------------------------------
 # host:port for the collector service receiving the sensor's API traces.
-collector-endpoint: <set to host:port value noted from the Satellite install>
+collector-traces-endpoint: <set to host:port value noted from the Satellite install>
 # --------------------------------------------------------------------------------------------
 ...
 ```